Antarctica is one of the world's last great wildernesses and Swoop will help you see it for yourself

 Choose from over 30 programmes, 100 departure dates and 12 ships

 The otherworldliness of the Antarctic continues to attract adventurous travellers each year, each with the aim of seeing this last great wilderness with their own eyes.
-We've teamed up with some of the best cruise operators in the business so that you can choose from over 30 cruise itineraries based on your dates, budget and appetite for adventure.
+We've teamed up with 13 different expedition vessels so that you can choose from over 60 cruise itineraries based on your dates, budget and appetite for adventure.
 What's more, we only show trips where you'll definitely set foot on Antarctica... many of the well known cruise liners are too big to get anywhere near the continent proper.

 Find the right cruise for you based on the the style of trip, from cruises that visit the Antarctic Peninsula only to those that allow you to discover South Georgia and the Falklands too.
 We know that planning your trip is an exciting but sometimes overwhelming task, so we'll answer your questions about Antarctica and help you plan the Patagonian side of your trip as well.

 This is the classic way to see Antarctica, and most cruises take you only to this part of Antarctica.
 A typical cruise will start out from Ushuaia and explore all ...

 Perfect for those that don't relish the thought of spending 4 days at sea in the Drake Passage, Fly-and-Cruise trips take you straight from Punta Arenas in Southern Chile to ...